From Boots To Books

 The UNCG School of Nursing launched the Veterans Access Program (VAP) for Nurses in 2015.
-The program, currently supported in part by a HRSA grant, provides medically trained veterans access and specialized support in an innovative educational program to obtain a Bachelor of Science in Nursing degree and be employed in the high demand field of nursing.
-Individualized plans of study allow some Veteran students the ability to accelerate through the program.
+The program provides military veterans, active reservists, and active duty military access and specialized support in an innovative educational program to obtain a Bachelor of Science in Nursing degree and be employed in the high demand field of nursing.
+Individualized plans of study allow some Veteran students who had medical military specialties (MOS) the ability to accelerate through the program.
 The faculty have received specialized training with materials from the Bob Woodruff Foundation and From Soldier to Student II (McBain, et al. 2012) to support student success.

 Who can apply?

-- Armed Forces Veterans from any branch, including past service in the Reserves or National Guard who have military health experience or training are encouraged to apply.
+- Armed Forces Veterans from any branch, including past service in the Reserves or National Guard, are encouraged to apply.

 - Any applicant who has a Department of Defense designation as a Veteran on their DD-214 will be considered a Veteran by the VAP.